 20. In Sydney, 2012 a record was made for the most people to balance books on their head at the same time and place with 998 people participating.

 If you enjoyed these random book facts, why not share them with your book-loving friends on social media.
-Also keep an eye out for more interesting upcoming blogs soon.
+Perhaps you will like our post about traditional publishing vs self-publishing here.
+Also, keep an eye out for more interesting upcoming blogs soon.